hoaibaonguyen/project_drivingmycar590/README.md

 <img src="images/carfinitemachine.png" width="600"></image>

 If unable to see the image.
 Please find the image in folder [images](https://github.com/hoaibaonguyen/project_drivingmycar590/blob/master/images/carfinitemachine.PNG)

+This implementatin will control the car through all automatical step to ensure the car is being droven in the good condition.

 ```c++
 Drive(string name) : StateMachine(name), _check("Check"), _on("On"), _find_station("Find Station"), _fill_gas("Fill Gas"), _drive("Drive"), _off("Off"), _fix("Fix") {